ypid/scripts/list-to-table/README.md

 # list-to-table – Compare products in a spreadsheet

-This script was written to parse a text, filter out interesting keywords and output it as csv.
+This script was written to parse a text, filter out interesting keywords and output it as CSV.
 It is written for one custom format which http://geizhals.de and http://www.heise.de/preisvergleich use in the feature list of products.

 So, this line of input: